 For 22 years we lived in Kingston, Wa commuting and farming part-time.
 When Harley took a buy-out from the Times we decided we could be further from the city so bought a perfect piece of bird watching land on the other side of Edison and had been planning to build a small but tall home in the flood plain to sit back and enjoy the view.
 As things would have it and still with plenty of energy to burn, in June of 2011 we stumbled into the blueberry opportunity and one thing led to another.
-As we say, we jumped in with both feet, hands, arms, legs, heads and hearts to revive the historic farm that had been so important to the community for 65 years.
+As we say, we jumped in with both feet, hands, arms, legs, heads and hearts to revive the historic farm that had been so important to the community for over 75 years.

 Thanks for checking in to read our story.